mirkosalaris/lorenzoIlMagnifico/UML/LorenzoIlMagnifico/note.md

 		return the associated value
 	+setValue()
 		store the new value

+## DieColor
+> enum that represents possible value of colors for dice
+    Three instances: BLACK, WHITE, ORANGE

 ## DeckSet
 > it is a set of decks.
 This set is related to a certain period, but the deckset